opsallthethings/ShowOutlines/2014-07-11-Debug_All_the_Things.md

   * Reflect
 * Notes from the field: Making sure you
   * have a starting place
+    * understand what your baseline (for performance/functionality/whatever) should be
     * Centralized logging
     * Monitoring for physical OS health and Application health and performance
     * environment where you can try to replicate and troubleshoot